 User growth to peak in 2021

-After the 2017 cycle peak, new users stopped coming in, and a price hike is unsustainable the analyst notes.
-"This is not what is happening right now.
-New users are taking this opportunity to buy, and they are coming in at the highest rate seen in 2021, another example of the divergence between on-chain data and price action," he notes.
+The analyst notes that after the 2017 cycle peak, new users stopped coming in, and a price hike is unsustainable.
+“This is not what is happening right now.
+New users are taking this opportunity to buy, coming in at the highest rate seen in 2021, another example of the divergence between on-chain data and price action,” he notes.

-Another divergence with the bitcoin price mentioned by Woo is the evolution of demand for Grayscale's bitcoin fund shares.
-"Grayscale investors started selling their shares in February this year, which led the premium to move to discount.
-At this price bottom, share buying has recommenced, presenting another divergence with price action."
+Another divergence with the bitcoin price mentioned by Woo is the evolution of demand for Grayscale’s bitcoin fund shares.
+“Grayscale investors started selling their shares in February this year, leading the premium to discount.
+At this price bottom, share buying has recommenced, presenting another divergence with price action.”

-Finally, Woo addresses the migration of much of the bitcoin mining operations from China to other latitudes.
-While pressure from Chinese authorities on miners has led to a decline in the network's hash rate, Woo argues that the historic decline in difficulty that occurred last July 3 opens up an opportunity for price recovery and a floor to be established bitcoin's price.
+Finally, Woo addresses the migration of much of the Bitcoin mining operations from China to other latitudes.
+While pressure from Chinese authorities on miners has led to a decline in the network’s hash rate, Woo argues that the historic decline in difficulty last July 3 opens up an opportunity for price recovery and a floor to be established for bitcoin’s price.

 - The SOPR indicator associated with the profitability of BTC